Taking you though an example proofread.

 I’ve spent eight hours in total editing and proofreading your report.

-You can see that, even if this was a well-edited document that only needed proofreading, it could still take as long as five hours to proofread it thoroughly.
+You can see that, even if the report only needed proofreading, it could still take as long as five hours to proofread it thoroughly.

 No two jobs are equal.

-Sometimes, I’ve spent seven hours on a 6,000-word document, other times it’s all done in two or three.
-It really depends on what it’s about, what formatting is needed and the overall quality of the text.
+Sometimes, I’ve spent eight hours on a 6,000-word document, other times it’s all done in two or three.
 This is why it's not helpful to publish my hourly rates.
 I assess the work, advise you on what I think is best and we work together to get the result that suits you.

 When I started out all those years ago, thinking I’d get paid for doing what I love most, I certainly got that – but if I were to advertise a proofreading course today, I would say something more like: